dblock/code.dblock.org/_posts/2011/2011-08-31-installing-a-specific-version-of-nodejs-npm-and-coffeescript.markdown

 comments: true
 dblog_post_id: 250
 ---
 The latest version of Node was segfaulting on my Linode.
-Here’s how to install a specific version.
+Here's how to install a specific version.

 I want Node 0.5.0, the latest NPM and CoffeeScript 1.0.1.